brainglobe/brainglobe.github.io/docs/source/blog/ccfv2-atlases-added.md

 **Figure 4: The CCFv2 Mouse Brain atlas visualised with `brainrender-napari`: with mesh overlays for the brain (grey), the hippocampal formation (green) and the cerebellum (yellow).**

-Additionally, the CCFv2 mouse brain atlas can be used in conjunction with our CCF Translator to translate data between other mouse brain atlases based on the CCFv2 framwework.
-For more details, check out the [CCF Translator GitHub page](https://github.com/brainglobe/brainglobe-ccf-translator).
 ## Why are we adding new atlases?

 A fundamental aim of the BrainGlobe project is to make various brain atlases easily accessible by users across the globe.
 The CCFv2 Mouse Brain atlases allow for users to use historical versions of the Allen 3D atlases easily on BrainGlobe.
 If you would like to get involved with a similar project, please [get in touch](/contact).